-There are many techniques to prototype the products you want to create in the future.
+There are many techniques to prototype the electronic device you want to create in the future.
 I have had the chance to work with some of the most talented people in the San Francisco Bay Area.
 Through their inspiration, I wanted to share some of the tricks of the trade making something from nothing.
 Here are their and my favorite ways to prototype:

 Note: this post is lengthy.
 If you are particularly interested in a certain technique see the list of links below:

 - Thinking outside the Box